KailasMahavarkar/rustbox/docs/docs/cli.md

 # CLI Module Documentation

-The `cli.rs` module provides the command-line interface for Mini-Isolate, designed to be compatible with IOI Isolate command patterns.
+The `cli.rs` module provides the command-line interface for rustbox, designed to be compatible with IOI Isolate command patterns.

 ## Overview